djl997/blade-shortcuts/README.md

 @date(now()->subWeek()) <!-- November 8, 2022 -->
 @date(now()->subWeek(), 'dateOrDiff') <!-- November 8, 2022 -->
 ```
+> If the time difference is more than 23 hours, ‘dateOrDiff’ will automatically show the date in a localized format instead of ‘x time ago’ or ‘in x time’.
+You can adjust this threshold in the config file: `php artisan vendor:publish --tag=blade-shortcuts-config`.

-Or try shortcuts for datetime, time, year, month or day (also in the correct localized format):
+Try shortcuts for datetime, time, year, month or day (also in the correct localized format):
 ```blade
 @datetime(now()) <!-- November 8, 2022 3:04 PM -->
 @time(now()) <!-- 3:04 PM -->